Atten007/RaspMC/README.md

 # Requirements
 - 512MB RAM
 - At least Python 3.6.8
-- At least Minecraft 1.8.9
+- At least Minecraft 1.2.5
-- At least Minecraft: Pocket Edition 1.6.0
+- At least Minecraft: Pocket Edition 1.6.0 (Support for this will come very soon!)
 - A 64-Bit CPU (32-Bit CPUs and 16-Bit CPUs won't work!)

 # Updates
 ## v.0.0.1 (??.02.2022)

 - Initial release
+- Two default worldgen-options: Superflat and default (can be adjusted in the config at the section world-type)
--
+- Procedurally generated worlds
+- support for up to 1 trillion players
+- very simple structures (e.g. villages, shipwrecks, pillager outposts, mineshafts and dungeons
+- supports all Minecraft: Java Edition versions from 1.2.5 until 1.18.2 (22w07a)!